brown2020/sodoku/README.md

 - Use the **number highlighting** to spot where a number can go
 - The **Check** button only works when all cells are filled
+- Use **Auto notes** to quickly populate candidate notes (and keep them updated as you enter numbers)
 - **Hints** count as moves but don't disqualify a win
 - Using **Solve** marks the game as assisted (no win modal)